Ask coding questions directly from the terminal

 Id INTEGER PRIMARY KEY Source TEXT SourceId INTEGER Date DATETIME Tags TEXT Question TEXT QuestionUser TEXT Answer TEXT AnswerUser TEXT Reference TEXT

 codequestion builds a sentence embeddings index for questions.db.
-Each question in the questions.db schema is tokenized and resolved to a word embedding.
+Each question in the questions.db schema is tokenized and resolved to word embeddings.
 The word embedding model is a custom fastText model built on questions.db.
 Once each token is converted to word embeddings, a weighted sentence embedding is created.
-Word embeddings are weighed using a BM25 index over all the tokens in the repository, with one modification.
+Word embeddings are weighed using a BM25 index over all the tokens in the repository, with one important modification.
 Tags are used to boost the weights of tag tokens.

-Once questions.db is converted to a collection of sentence embeddings, they are normalized and stored in faiss, which allows for fast similarity searches.
+Once questions.db is converted to a collection of sentence embeddings, they are normalized and stored in Faiss, which allows for fast similarity searches.

 codequestion tokenizes each query using the same method as during indexing.
 Those tokens are used to build a sentence embedding.
-That embedding is queried against the faiss index to find the most similar questions.
+That embedding is queried against the Faiss index to find the most similar questions.